drkarim/lassy/README.md

 # Lassy
 <p>
-Lassy is a C++ library with a visualisation framework for interrogating a 3D image using surface normals.
+Lassy is a C++ library useful for interrogating a 3D image using surface normals.

-A 2D surface mesh is created in the 3D image.
-Surface normals of this 2D surface mesh are used for interrogating pixels and intensities of the 3D image.
+In a typical use case, a 2D surface mesh is first generated witin the 3D image.
+Surface normals of this 2D surface mesh are then used for interrogating pixels and intensities of the 3D image.

 A simple example application of this library would be to interrograte the image intensities along the surface normal of a 3D binary mask.
+Another application could be interrogating the MRI/CT scan of an organ based on some information about the structure of the organ.
+There are special applications in cardiac imaging for which this library was built.

 <img align="right" src="http://catlikecoding.com/unity/tutorials/noise-derivatives/05-mesh-normals.png" width="250">